-Pursuant to Public Law 14-77, Chapter 31, Section 3110, the college's president is selected by, and reports to the Board of Trustees (BOT).
-As the Chief Executive Officer (CEO), the president has the primary responsibility for the administrative and business affairs of the College.
+The president pursuant to Public Law 14-77, Chapter 31, Section 3110, is selected by, and reports to the Board of Trustees (BOT) and as the Chief Executive Officer (CEO) has the primary responsibility for the administrative and business affairs of the College.
 The president is delegated through Policy 455, to oversee the administration and implementation of institutional policies and BOT executive directives for the quality of the institution.
 Additionally, the president through Policy 115, is authorized to initiate policy recommendations, administer educational programs, conduct College business, and implement Board decisions.
 The president is an extremely visible and competent leader of Guam Community College and her effectiveness is assessed by the BOT through a performance review, BOT minutes, and various institutional reports.
-These reports capture activities performed by the President and the
+These reports capture activities performed by the President and the institution that address the criteria identified in the 2014-2020 Institutional Strategic Master Plan (ISMP).